 Great Rivers and SAFE also raise urgent concerns that the Project will destroy a valuable carbon sink useful in the fight against climate change.
 Forests remove carbon dioxide – a greenhouse gas pollutant – from the atmosphere.

-Removal of close to 500 acres of trees from the forest will contribute to increased levels of greenhouse gas emissions.
+Removal of close to 500 acres of trees from the forest will contribute to increased levels of greenhouse gases in the atmosphere.
 This effect on our climate must be given its proper weight in the assessment of the Project’s environmental impact.

 The groups further object to the Project because of its proposal to introduce herbicides into the protected forest.
 The Forest Service plans to utilize various chemicals on the forest, some of which persist in the environment, others which have been linked to cancer, groundwater and surface water contamination, others which are toxic to pollinators, and still others that are prone to runoff and are toxic to freshwater fish.
 Fishing is popular in the Shawnee National Forest.